Skippy404/KPN/README.md

-# KVPN
+# KPN
-The best vpn there is, also known as the Kak VPN
+The best vpn there is, also known as the Kak Private Network